The Problem with Flexibility

-So much ink has been committed to the boom of flexibility that perhaps some of its benefit has been diluted—reduced to debates about remote work and the return to the office, bemoaning the challenges of virtual learning, and, of course, finding a new object to accessorize with casters.
+So much ink has been committed to the boom of flexibility that perhaps some of its benefits has been diluted—reduced to debates about remote work and the return to the office, bemoaning the challenges of virtual learning, and, of course, finding a new object to accessorize with casters.

 The problem is that in the midst of saturated conversations about what flexibility looks like or why it does or doesn’t work, we’ve lost sight of its purpose.
 Rather than an add-on or some nice benefit, it is an expected part of how we work, learn, and connect with each other.
 That’s because flexibility, at its core, hinges on activating and empowering us for the task at hand.
 For teachers, it means considering their goals, challenges, needs, and preferences as they deliver constantly changing curriculums, evolve with shifts in pedagogy, incorporate new technologies, and juggle administrative, student, community, and personal needs.